scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 is sensitive to noise and will add noisy samples.

 In the contrary, :class:`OneSidedSelection` will use :class:`TomekLinks` to remove noisy samples.
-In addition, more samples will be kept since it will not iterate over the samples of the majority class but all samples which do not agree with the 1 nearest neighbor rule will be added at once.
+In addition, the 1 nearest neighbor rule is applied to all samples and the one which are misclassified will be added to the set :math:`C`.
+No iteration on the set :math:`S` will take place.
 The class can be used as::

   >>> from imblearn.under_sampling import OneSidedSelection